z-open-data/odp-stack-monitoring/readme.md

   Restart Prometheus after changes.

 - Now you can import dashboad to your Grafana instance.
 Navigate to `Dashboards` section and click on the blue `New` button in the right upper corner, select `Import` option.
-Click on `Upload dashboard JSON file` text and navigate to `<repository root folder>/config/grafana/dashboards`, select `OMEGAMON Data Provider Stack Monitoring V2.1.0.json` file and click `Open`.
+Below the section `Find and import dashboards for common applications at grafana.com/dashboards` enter dashboard ID for this dashboard - `21708`.
+Click `Load` button.
 In the lower section of the screen select appropriate Prometheus datasource (the one you updated a moment ago) and click `Import`.
   You should be able to see metrics of your ODP Stack in newly added dashboard.

 ## Dedicated docker setup